-

 As a general rule, an ordinary dismissal is valid if the applicable notice period is observed and the dismissal does not violate public policy (e.g., if based on discriminatory grounds).

 However, there are some restrictions.
-Employees in an operation with more than ten regular employees, and with more than six months’ seniority, enjoy comprehensive dismissal protection under the Dismissal Protection Act.
+Employees in an operation with more than ten full-time-equivalent, and with more than six months’ seniority, enjoy comprehensive dismissal protection under the Dismissal Protection Act.
 Accordingly, a dismissal has to be “socially justified”, which means there has to be a specific reason for the dismissal.
 The Dismissal Protection Act sets out three particular categories of reasons that may socially justify a dismissal: (1) person-related reasons, (2) conduct-related reasons and (3) operational reasons.

-Within the scope of application of the Dismissal Protection Act, the employer is also obliged to inform the employee, on request, of the reasons which led to the social selection made.
+Within the scope of the Dismissal Protection Act, the employer is also obliged to inform the employee, on request, of the reasons which led to the social selection made.
 If the employer fails to do so, he/she may be liable for damages.
 However, the notice letter takes effect regardless.

 Dismissal for serious cause